tomalbrc/filament/docs/src/content/decoration-behaviours.md

 # Decoration Behaviours

-Example of all behaviour fields for decorations:
+Example of some behaviours for decorations:

 ```json
 {